-Kapunda & Eudunda Medical Practice has been a long time supporter of training programs at all levels.
-Currently we are able to have two registrars for 6 month placements and three 3rd year medical students through the Parallel Rural Community Curriculum program (PRCC) from Flinders University or Adelaide University this sees students placed with us for 12 months at a time.
+Kapunda & Eudunda Medical Practice has been a long-time supporter of training programs at all levels.
+Currently we are able to have three registrars for 6 month placements and four medical students; third year from Flinders University and 5th years from Adelaide University under the Barossa Valley Doctor of Medicine Rural Stream.
+This sees students placed with us for almost 12 months at a time.
 The students practice under close supervision of practice doctors, and are involved in all aspects of practice work both general practice and hospital based.

-Both practices have a strong teaching focus and we have one or two general practice registrars with us each year.
+Both practices have a strong teaching focus and we have two or three general practice registrars with us each year.

-Registrars are placed at practices on 6-month rotations, who are supervised and guided by our experienced GPs.
-Registrars are highly trained and bring the latest knowledge, passion and commitment to their work.
+The Kapunda Medical Practice is a training post for ACRRM and RACGP registrars in the AGPT and RGTS programs.
+We work in collaboration to deliver a program of GPs in training.
+Registrars are placed at our practice on 6 month rotations who are supervised and guided by our experienced practice GPs.
+Registrars are highly trained and bring the latest knowledge passion and commitment to their work.

 Working at the Kapunda Medical Practice (and Kapunda Hospital) is a wonderful experience.
 The practice is a true ‘community’ medical practice for which everyone works for the best interest of the community.
 I also get to see different mixes of patients and there are wide variety of opportunities to learn new procedures.The work atmosphere is productive and supportive.
 All the staff members are kind and caring, and they help each other personally and professionally.
 I grow and learn with the helpful supervisors and colleagues.
 It’s definitely a very rewarding experience to work at the Kapunda Medical Practice.